crosswalk-project/crosswalk-website/documentation/Tizen_IVI_extensions/15-Write_an_extension.md

 Placing this file in the `packaging/` directory is important, as this is where `gbs` will expect to find a spec file for a project it's building.

 The rpm spec file format is a complicated beast, and out of scope for this tutorial.
 If you want to learn more about it, see the [RPM website](http://rpm.org).

+You should also be aware of the [Tizen packaging guidelines](https://wiki.tizen.org/wiki/Packaging/Guidelines), which explain best practices for writing spec files for Tizen packages.

 ## Run the build